-For those who want to travel local the Matatus, colorfully designed buses, can take you basically everywhere around the country and don´t charge you an arm and a leg.
+Traveling Kenia like a local?
+The Matatus, colorfully designed buses, can take you basically everywhere around the country and don´t charge you an arm and a leg.
 Keep in mind, it will take you a while especially when traveling long distances.
 From Mombasa to Kilifi (a distance of about 60 km) I paid about 1,50 EUR.
 My advice: don’t take Matatus in the evening or at night.
 Rather book a shuttle with the place you are staying or take an uber.

 9.4.
 Boda Boda/ Tuk Tuk

-In Kenya, a bigger % of bills are paid via M-pesa ?
-M-pesa is an app on your phone where you upload money and can pay easily with your phone.
-M-pesa started off in Kenya and has since spread to other countries.
+In Kenya, a bigger % of bills are paid via M-Pesa.
+M-Pesa is an app on your phone where you upload money and can pay easily with your phone.
+M-Pesa started off in Kenya and has since spread to other countries.